mevdschee/php-crud-api/README.md

 This script will install and run [Composer](https://getcomposer.org/) to update the dependencies.

-NB: The update script will also patch the dependencies in the vendor directory for PHP 7.0 compatibility.
+NB: The update script will patch the dependencies in the vendor directory for PHP 7.0 compatibility.

 ## TreeQL, a pragmatic GraphQL